Empowering Underprivileged Children Through Music (Written by Sumit Pokhrel)

 2020-08-06 17:44

-It s always a happy Moment to travel to my village I will get to see my mom and dad and spent time with them which only happen twice or thrice a year But every season is not favourable to
+It’s always a happy Moment to travel to my village.
+I will get to see my mom and dad and spent time with them which only happen twice or thrice a year.
+But every season is not favourable to travel to village.
+Especially during monsoon it’s dangerous to travel by vehicles.

 Asian Monsoon (Written by Sagar Shrestha, Officer at Nepal Tourism Board)